Skip to Main Content

 To create a reading list for a cross-listed course, follow the same process as for a regular course with two special considerations:

 1. Search for the cross-listed course in Alma.
 The code for the course shell should include the individual course codes and end with X CO.
-E.g., 202309 LING 397 A01 x 596 A01 X CO is the cross-listed code for 202309 LING 397 A01 and 202309 LING 596 A01.
+For example, 202309 LING 397 A01 x 596 A01 X CO is the cross-listed code for 202309 LING 397 A01 and 202309 LING 596 A01.

-2. Ensure that the start and end dates are correct -- they are sometimes listed incorrectly for cross-listed courses
+2. Ensure that the Start and End Dates are correct.
+They are sometimes listed incorrectly for cross-listed courses.

-Sorting citations in a Reading List
+Add Sections in a Reading List

 Note: Library staff can auto-sort Citations in Alma, but should avoid doing so in Leganto.
 This enables us to sort the list however we'd like on the Alma side while we're working on the Reading List, while not interfering with the Citation order the instructor prefers on the student-facing Leganto side.